kylehalleman/resume/resume.md

 * Designed, championed, prototyped, and implemented a dynamic, responsive navigation menu across the product (using a variation of the Priority+ pattern).
 * Developed a feature allowing faculty to quickly get information from their CV into our system by marking up a parsed representation of their document.
-* Promoted the use of TypeScript throughout our front-end applications to help write safer, less error-prone code.
+* Promoted the use of **TypeScript** throughout our front-end applications to help write safer, less error-prone code.
-* Successfully advocated and led a transition from a front-end architecture using Backbone to React, while ensuring interoperability.
+* Successfully advocated and led a transition from a front-end architecture using **Backbone to React**, while ensuring interoperability.
 * Designed and developed the front end for a new in-product notifications and messaging system.
-* Created and maintained a CLI app and supporting scripts used to quickly create and develop new projects leveraging our company’s toolchain.
+* Created and maintained a **CLI app** and supporting scripts used to quickly create and develop new projects leveraging our company’s toolchain.
-* Created reusable, responsive components in a living style guide for both Backbone and React frameworks.
+* Created **reusable, responsive components** in a living style guide for both Backbone and React frameworks.
 * Successfully lobbied for and led a shift to responsive design throughout the product.
 * Maintained and improved legacy front-end systems.
-* Created the company’s open-source policy and helped launch its first open-source project.
+* Created the company’s **open-source policy** and helped launch its first open-source project.

 </div>
 <div markdown="1">